Xoten/restaurant-manager1/README.md

 ## Changes:

--model test fixed( there are two test for each model class) -deserialization of data is now fixed.
+- model test fixed( there are two test for each model class) -deserialization of data is now fixed.
 - add order  option is fixed
 - exceptions fixed( try and catch added )